NYARBB: main site > Views > Islamism

 New Yorkers Against Religion-Based Bigotry

-NYARBB's position against both Islamism and anti-Muslim bigotry
+NYARBB's position against both Islamic supremacism and anti-Muslim bigotry

-NYARBB will need to tread a very delicate balance between (1) opposing Islamism (the political doctrine that governments should be subject to Islamic law) and (2) opposing bigotry against Muslims.
+NYARBB will need to tread a very delicate balance between (1) opposing Islamic supremacism (the political doctrine that governments should be subject to Islamic law) and (2) opposing bigotry against Muslims.

-Islamism is an exceedingly repressive and retrograde ideology.
+Islamic supremacism is an exceedingly repressive and retrograde ideology.
 Its most extreme form can be found in Saudi Arabia, where there is zero freedom to practice any religion other than the most puritannical form of Sunni Islam.
-We need to take a strong stand against Islamist persecution of "apostates," persecution of gays, restrictions against women, etc., just as we also oppose the Christian religious right wing.
+We need to take a strong stand against Islamic supremacist persecution of "apostates," persecution of gays, restrictions against women, etc., just as we also oppose the Christian religious right wing.
 We are stauch supporters of modern secular society, with separation of church (mosque) and state.

-On the other hand, Muslims here in the U.S.A., including Muslim moderates and modernizing reformers, have themselves been targets of quite a bit of bigotry and harassment here in the U.S.A., especially after 9/11/2001.
+On the other hand, Muslims here in the U.S.A., including modernizing reformers, have themselves been targets of quite a bit of bigotry and harassment here in the U.S.A., especially after 9/11/2001.
 We need to oppose that, too.
-We also oppose the egregious human rights violations, e.g. torture, that have been justified in the name of opposing Islamist terrorism.
+We also oppose the egregious human rights violations, e.g. torture, that have been justified in the name of opposing Islamic supremacist terrorism.
 We will be active in political movements against torture and in favor of indicting Bush and Cheney for war crimes and for starting a war based on lies.

 Bigotry against Muslims harms other people besides just Muslims.
 For example, Sikhism is a religion distinct from Islam; it is the world's fifth largest religion, born in India.
 Because male Sikhs traditionally wear turbans, they are often harassed, here in the U.S.A., by ignorant folks who assume that anyone wearing a turban is not only a Muslim, but another Osama bin Laden.
 On similarly silly grounds, anti-Muslim bigotry also spills over into racist attitudes against Arabs (not all of whom are Muslim) and against other Middle Easterners, and against all South Asians.

 We do not consider criticism of the more intolerant traditions of Muslim societies to be anti-Muslim bigotry.
-However: (1) Not all Muslims are Islamists.
+However: (1) Not all Muslims are Islamic supremacists.
 There are plenty of Muslims who appreciate a modern secular state.
-(2) Here in the West, even Islamists are entitled to the same rights as everyone else, including the right to be presumed innocent until proven guilty.
-Although Islamist and Islamist-friendly Muslim organizations should be scrutinized carefully, they should not be assumed a priori to be terrorists and stripped of all their rights accordingly.
+(2) Here in the West, even Islamic supramacists are entitled to the same rights as everyone else, including the right to be presumed innocent until proven guilty.
+They should not be assumed a priori to be terrorists and stripped of rights accordingly.

-Bigotry against Muslims in general is often justified on the alleged grounds that moderate and reformist Muslims don't really exist, that all Muslims are really terrorism-supporting, apostate-killing extremists, some of whom just don't admit it.
+Bigotry against Muslims in general is often justified on the alleged grounds that secularist and progressive Muslims don't really exist, that all Muslims are really terrorism-supporting, apostate-killing extremists, some of whom just don't admit it.
+In fact, plenty of secularist, progressive, and anti-terrorist Muslims do exist.
+(Note that by "secularist," we mean a person who advocates separation of church/mosque and state; we do not mean a person who isn't devoutly religious.)

-Unfortunately, Islamism and the more sexist, puritanical, and religiously bigoted forms of Islam are, in today’s world, far more prevalent than they would otherwise be, thanks to Saudi oil money plus U.S. government support for Islamist regimes and Islamist terrorist groups overseas.
-Examples of U.S. support for Islamism include:
+However, Islamic supramacism is a significant threat in other parts of the world.
+And, alas, in today's world, both Islamic supremacism and the more sexist, puritanical, and religiously bigoted forms of Islam have been artificially strengthened both by Saudi oil money and by U.S. government support for Islamic supremacist regimes and Islamic supremacist terrorist groups overseas.
+Examples of U.S. support for Islamic supremacists include:

-Even after 9/11/2001, U.S. foreign policy has still tended to favor Islamist regimes over more secular Muslim regimes.
-And the so-called “war on terror” has had the net effect of strengthening - not weakening - both Islamist terrorism and lawful Islamism overseas.
+Even after 9/11/2001, U.S. foreign policy has still tended to favor Islamic supremacist regimes over more secular Muslim regimes.
+And the so-called “war on terror” has had the net effect of strengthening - not weakening - both Islamic supremacist terrorism and lawful Islamic supremacism overseas.
 For example:

-The threat of Islamist terrorism has been used as an excuse for war against Muslim countries (including relatively secular Muslim countries such as Saddam Hussein's Iraq).
-We, on the other hand, aim to oppose both Islamism and the wars by pointing to the history of U.S. support for Islamism.
+The threat of Islamic supremacist terrorism has been used as an excuse for war against Muslim countries (including relatively secular Muslim countries such as Saddam Hussein's Iraq).
+We, on the other hand, aim to oppose both Islamic supremacism and the wars by pointing to the history of U.S. support for Islamic supremacism.
 For more about this history, see the following collections of news stories on the History Commons site:

 (The first three of the above pages are part of a much larger collection of news stories on Geopolitics and Islamic Militancy, which in turn is part of the Complete 9/11 Timeline on the History Commons site.)

 Thus, the "war on terror" has been conducted in a very hypocritical manner, in addition to being, itself, a reign of terror against Muslims.
-We believe that both Islamism and terrorism should be opposed by means other than war, where possible.
+We believe that both Islamic supremacism and terrorism should be opposed by means other than war, where possible.

 ###